Charges expected in Chicago beating broadcast on Facebook

 While police officials did not confirm the races of the suspects or victim, video from Chicago media outlets appeared to show someone off-camera using profanities about “white people” and President-elect Donald Trump.

-Police say it’s too soon to determine whether the attack was racially motivated.
+“He’s traumatized by the incident and it’s very tough to communicate with him at this point,” he said.

+The victim was a classmate of one of the attackers and initially went with that person voluntarily, Duffin said.

-Police haven’t identified the individuals in custody, but say three are Chicago residents and one is from suburban Carpentersville.
+Police haven’t identified the individuals in custody, but said three are Chicago residents and one is from suburban Carpentersville.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.